Azure/fta-customerfacingapps/digital-marketing/articles/wordpress-on-azure-web-apps.md

 * Click **Save** on the top.

 ### **Azure Blob storage for Media Content**
 > If your WordPress site consists of a lot of video and image content, we recommend using blob storage to store all your media content.
 To learn how to create an Azure storage account, see [How to create an Azure storage account](hhttps://docs.microsoft.com/en-us/azure/storage/common/storage-create-storage-account#create-a-storage-account).
-Once you have created the account, activate and configure [Windows Azure Storage for WordPress plugin](https://wordpress.org/plugins/windows-azure-storage/) for your WordPress website.
+Once you have created the account, activate and configure [Microsoft Azure Storage for WordPress plugin](https://wordpress.org/plugins/windows-azure-storage/) for your WordPress website.

 * Make sure to [Create a storage account and a blob container](https://docs.microsoft.com/en-us/azure/storage/common/storage-create-storage-account#create-a-storage-account) first before proceeding to next step.
 Remark: when creating the container make sure you set the **access level** to **Container** so that users visiting the WordPress site can see the actual media content.
 * Once the storage account is created, go to the WordPress site Dashboard page.
 For example: (http://fasttrackdemo.azurewebsites.net/wp-admin/)
 * Click on **Plugins**, then **Add New**
-* In the **Search plugins**, enter **Windows Azure Storage for WordPress**
+* In the **Search plugins**, enter **Microsoft Azure Storage for WordPress**
 * Click **Install Now**

   ![Screenshot](media/wordpress-on-azure-web-apps/wp-12.png)
 * Once successfully installed, Click **Activate**
-* From the WordPress Dashboard page, go to **Settings**, click **Windows Azure**, enter the following:
+* From the WordPress Dashboard page, go to **Settings**, click **Microsoft Azure**, enter the following:
     * Store Account Name: **your storage account name**
     * Store Account Key: **one of the storage access keys**
-    * Use Windows Azure Storage for default upload: **check this box**
+    * Use Microsoft Azure Storage for default upload: **check this box**

   ![Screenshot](media/wordpress-on-azure-web-apps/wp-13.png)
 * Click **Save Changes**